 Safety and the size of mines and pits

-Mines and pits vary in size and capacity with about 10 to 20 men in small mines to hundreds in some of the larger pits.
-Whereas it is relatively easy to get people out of a small mine if there is a problem, it is very difficult and time-consuming to get them out of the larger pits quickly.
+Mines and pits varied in size and capacity with about 10 to 20 men in small mines to hundreds in some of the larger pits.
+Whereas it was relatively easy to get people out of a small mine if there was a problem, it was very difficult and time-consuming to get them out of the larger pits quickly.
 There may only be one main shaft with a winding engine and double cage system which can only extract a limited number of men on each lift.

 To minimise danger, numerous regulations were in place from the various Coal Mines Acts and other documents on work in the mines.
 These were particularly concerned with ventilation, use of explosives, use of electricity within the mine, first aid provision and health and safety.